By Gene and Katie Hamilton

 DIY Hassle Alert

 Installing a tankless water heater is similar to installing a regular gas water heater; you'll connect to a gas line, water line and vent, but the tankless system also has an electrical connection to power the computer and venting system.
 If you put the new tankless unit in the same space as an old gas tank water heater, you don't have to redo any plumbing lines.
 A plumber will charge $1,550 to replace a traditional gas water heater with a new tankless unit like the Takagi T-KJr, which can produce 180 gallons of hot water per hour.
 In home centers, you'll find other units designed for do-it-yourselfers.
-We, however, suggest that even though you can save about 51 precent by doing it yourself leave this job to the professionals.
+We, however, suggest that even though you can save a lot, do not do this yourself.

 Don't want to get involved doing this job yourself?
 Click here to get to